redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/06/README.md

 <hr>

 [^1]: Some instructions do not generate a new value.
 For instance `i32.store` consumes the top two values from the stack (an address and a value), but the result is that 4 bytes are written to memory.
 Nothing is pushed back onto the stack.
-[^2]: WebAssembly instructions cannot operate values of mixed datatype.
-The compiler will throw an error for instance if you attempt to use `i32.add` to add two values that are not both of type `i32`
+[^2]: WebAssembly instructions cannot operate on values of mixed datatype.
+The compiler will throw an error if you attempt to use `i32.add` to add two values that are not both of type `i32`